WuShengHan/plot_ldpc/open_WSH/readme.md

 *   **Deep Analysis**: Run long-term simulations by local run or browser to generate a detailed `report.txt`.
 *   **Design Coherence**: ensure the 100% match from Verilog IP to AVX-C by its results and timing cycles
 *   **Data Visualization**: Use the exported report data to plot BER/FER curves for your personal comparison.
+  ** Remember that fair comparison is apple-to-apple facing the same noise type.

 ### B. Comprehensive IP Evaluation
 Users are encouraged to independently verify the following metrics to ensure the IP meets your design requirements: